FiachraCI/fiachra-holland-portfolio-site/README.md

 The CSS code in the style.css file was tested using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 * The results can be seen [here](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/CSS-validator-results.pdf)

 Testing was conducted on Chrome throughout, and on Firefox, Safari and Microsoft Edge at the testing stage.
-No bugs except for ??? were noticed.
+No bugs except for two were noticed, which are listed below.

 ### **Unresolved Bugs**

-The
+When viewing the site on an iPhone 8, the scroll prompt feature appears on top of the other content of the landing section.
+This issue is not present when viewing on other mobile devices tested, and does not appear on Chrome Developer Tools.
+As this feature is a scroll prompt, and does not contain any text or images, then it can